Margaret H. Brown

-Margaret Brown (1887–1978) was a Canadian nurse and author who worked in clinics in China, created schools for girls and women, taught Chinese nurses, built houses, did religious missionary work, and worked for the Christian Literature Society in Shanghai.
+Margaret Brown (1887–1978) was a Canadian nurse, missionary and author who worked in clinics in China.
+She created schools for girls and women, taught Chinese nurses, built houses, did religious missionary work, and worked for the Christian Literature Society in Shanghai.
 She also founded The Women’s Star magazine.

 Early life

 Margaret Brown was born in 1887 near Tiverton in Kincardine Township, Ontario, Canada and had a religious upbringing.
-Before starting missionary work in Henan, China she was a teacher for four years in Canada.
+She completed her B.Paed. and M.A. degrees and began her career as a teacher.
+Before starting missionary work in Henan, China she had taught for four years in Canada.

 Missionary service

-Margaret Brown’s missionary service was mainly at Tak Ding Hospital in Foochow.
+Margaret Brown's missionary service was mainly at Tak Ding Hospital in Fuzhou.
 In Tak Ding she built housing for nurses, so they could live closer to the hospital.
-While there she learned the Foochow dialect in order to communicate with natives and used this to teach nursing skills to Chinese nurses in training.
+While there she learned the Fuzhou dialect in order to communicate with natives and used this to teach nursing skills to Chinese nurses in training.

-She also worked at a clinic in Yong Peng that opened in 1953.
+She also worked at a clinic in Yong Peng, Malaysia that opened in 1953.
 She returned to Canada from medical missionary service in 1956.

+During her time in China, she was known as ‘’Bo Yuzehen’’.